 KPMG is perhaps the best for guiding you through your professional qualifications and has a trainee community called the Academy to help give training a more social feel.

 Now you've met the firms - have you got a favourite?
-Wherever you decide to build your career, explore opportunities at Deloitte, EY, KPMG and PwC.
+Wherever you decide to build your career, explore accounting, audit and tax graduate programmes today.